santosmv/Basics-MySQL/README.md

-# Basics-SQL
+# Databases

-This repository register simple experiments and activities with SQL and it will be used as a future reference.
+This repository register simple experiments and activities with databases.
+The intension is to use it as a future own reference.